temporalio/documentation/docs/go/how-to-replay-a-workflow-execution-in-go.md

 This runs the exact same Event History that was generated in the original run.
 If a noticeably different code path was followed or some code caused a deadlock, it will be returned in the error code.
-Replaying a Workflow locally is a good way to see exactly what code path was taken for given input and events.
+Replaying a Workflow Execution locally is a good way to see exactly what code path was taken for given input and events.